jinghuazhao/Mixed-Models/JPS/README.md

-The directory will collect codes as reported in the Supplementary Materials of the paper.
+The directory collects codes as reported in the Supplementary Materials of the paper.